Personal life: History

 In the past, before modern technology largely alleviated issues of economic scarcity in industrialised countries, most people spent a large portion of their time attempting to provide their basic survival needs, including water, food, and protection from the weather.
 Humans needed survival skills for the sake of both themselves and their community; food needed to be harvested and shelters needed to be maintained.
 There was little privacy in a community, and people identified one another according to their social role.
 Jobs were assigned out of necessity rather than personal choice.

 Furthermore, individuals in many ancient cultures primarily viewed their self-existence under the aspect of a larger social whole, often one with mythological underpinnings which placed the individual in relation to the cosmos.
 People in such cultures found their identity not through their individual choices—indeed, they may not have been able to conceive a choice which was purely individual.
 Such individuals, if asked to describe themselves, would speak of the collective of which they were part: the tribe, the Church, the nation.
 Even in the 21st century, survival issues dominate in many countries and societies.
-For example, the continents of Africa and Asia are still largely mired in poverty and third-world conditions, without technology, secure shelter, or reliable food sources.
+For example, many countries in the continents of Africa and Asia are still largely mired in poverty and third-world conditions, without technology, secure shelter, or reliable food sources.
 In such places, the concepts of a "personal life", "self-actualization", "personal fulfillment", or "privacy" are often unaffordable luxuries.

 The English philosopher John Locke (1632–1704) figures among the pioneers in discussing the concept of individual rights.
 In the 17th century he promoted the natural rights of the individual to life, liberty, and property, and included the pursuit of happiness as one of the individual's goals.